MichaeeelJi/Tennis-Playstyle-Classification/README.md

 ## Results

 The results of the GMM clustering provide insights into the different playing styles present in professional tennis.
-The project identifies and characterizes four distinct play styles:
+The project categorizes players into four distinct play styles:

 * **Counter Puncher:** Players who excel at retrieving and extending rallies.
 * **Attacking Baseliner:** Players who rely on powerful groundstrokes.